casangi/casadocs/docs/index.rst

 (`VLA <https://public.nrao.edu/venue/the-very-large-array/>`__),
 and is often used also for other radio telescopes.

-6.2.0 Release
+6.2.0 Release - Modified
-   You are viewing the 6.2 Release of CASA
+   You are viewing an updated copy of the 6.2 Release of CASA

 CASA is developed by an international consortium of scientists based at the National Radio Astronomical Observatory (NRAO), the